There are a couple of things you'll want to set up on your browser, before getting started with Figma.

 - In the Zoom section, update the Page zoom setting to choose a new default zoom level.

-To use Figma on Microsoft Edge, you'll need to make sure the Strict mode privacy setting is disabled for
+To use Figma on Microsoft Edge, you'll need to make sure the Strict Mode setting is disabled for

 Figma.com.
 Visit Microsoft's help center for information.